 Your legs are so tight after running because during running each strike produces a force that is equal to 2 – 4 times your bodyweight.
 On average, a runner takes 800 – 1000 strides per one mile, so after running 5 miles distance your muscles have to absorb 5000 strides with quadruple force.

-Here is the examples what happens with the lower leg pressure after 10km run for an average runner:
+Here are examples of what happens with the lower leg pressure after a 10km run for an average runner:

 - The average time that takes to complete a 10 km run is about 50 minutes.